gitlabhq/gitlabhq/.gitlab/issue_templates/Doc Review.md

 <!-- This issue requests a technical writer review as required for documentation
-     content that was merged without a technical writer review. -->
+     content that was merged without one. -->

 <!-- NOTE: Please add a DevOps stage label (format `devops:<stage_name>`)
      and assign the technical writer who is